sujaydana82/CloudDevOpsForJavaReact/IaC-Terraform/Instructions-Infrastructure.md

 ✨ Create a keyvault for storing postgresql administrator credentials and connection string.

+✨ Make sure you have different Subscriptions across Environments (Dev/Acc/Prod) with their respective Service principals, ACRs, Service Connection etc.

 ✨ Create configuration filess for Terraform, including main.tf, variables.tf, dev.tvars (for the development environment), and output.tf.

 ✨ Create a folder name IaC-Terraform inside in azure repo "CloudDevOpsForJavaReact"